Republic of Angola

 Birding Angola

-Angola is diverse country, with lush rainforests in the north, cool mountains, huge waterfalls and arid desert in the southwest.
+Angola is a diverse country, with lush rainforests in the north, cool mountains, huge waterfalls and arid desert in the southwest.
 The natural diversity is accompanied by a diversity of local cultures.
 An enthusiast birder can see well over 400 species in a birding trip of 3 weeks, of which 14 are endemic (depending on taxonomy), while dozens of other near-endemic and highly localised bird species also feature prominently.
 This is a testament for the many habitats within the country, including desert, dry thorn savanna, mopane, moist baobab savanna, montane forest and grassland, lowland rainforest, and vast areas of miombo broadleaf woodland.
-Other natural attractions includes the bizarre Welwitschia plant, the endangered Giant Black Sable antelope, the breathtaking Calandula Waterfall, the spectacular Tundavala cliffs, and many other gems.

 Most visitors will arrive via international flights into the capital of Luanda.
 There are direct flights from Lisbon, Paris, Amsterdam, Brussels, Frankfurt, Johannesburg, and Sao Paulo.
 Angola can also be reached overland via border crossings from Namibia.
-An easy online visa service is available for citizens of most countries.
-Alternatively, a visa can be obtained in any Angolan embassy.

 -